xortical/Diffusion_Lenia/README.md

 # Diffusion_Lenia
-Training a diffusion model to generate new creatures in Lenia Result can be seen here: https://youtu.be/DopvgGJShW8
+Training a diffusion model to generate new creatures in Lenia.

+Result can be seen here: https://youtu.be/DopvgGJShW8